gustavonogales/Ecoleta/README-en-us.md

 ```shell script
 npm run dev
 ```
-## Run the React Web app
+## How to run the React Web app

 ```
 npm run start
 ```
-## Mobile App (React-native)
+## How to run the mobile App (React-native)
-The Expo framework was used to facilitate the development, therefore, run the command below to open a web page so that you can connect the app with an amulator or your physical device using USB or QR Code.
+The Expo framework was used to facilitate the development, therefore, run the command below to open a web page so that you can connect the app with an emulator or your physical device using USB or QR Code.
 ```
 npm run start
 ```